OpenxAI-Network/miniapp-factory-template/README.md

-## Xnode Mini App Template
+## Mini App Factory Template

-Template to make your mini app Xnode/Nix compatible.
+This app has been created by the [OpenxAI miniapp-factory](https://miniapp-factory.marketplace.openxai.network).

 ## Commands (in root folder)